Fargo Public Library Board of Directors Bylaws

 Section 1.
 Officers of the Board of Directors will consist of a President and Vice President.

 Section 2.
 The President presides at all meetings of the Board, authorizes calls for special meetings, appoints all committees, serves as an ex-officio voting member of all committees, and generally performs all duties associated with that office.
+The President will serve as the formally designated representative of the governing body of the city on the Library Board.

 Section 3.
 The Vice President has such powers and duties, as the Board shall designate.
 In the absence or inability of the President to perform the duties of that office, the Vice-President will assume and perform the duties and functions of the President.